Visiting the blue ice cave in the Vatnajökull glacier is something I will never forget; it left me speechless!

 Extraordinary blue colours in the ice cave

-We were given a safety helmet and crampons for walking on the ice.
-These ice caves, although so extremely beautiful, can be dangerous and should never be entered without a glacier guide and proper safety gear.
-Wear a thin cap so you can wear it with the helmet.
+These ice caves, although extremely beautiful, can be dangerous and should never be entered without a glacier guide and proper safety gear.
+Wear a thin cap so it fits under the helmet.

-When we entered the ice cave the beauty of it just took my breath away.
+When we entered the ice cave, the beauty of it just took my breath away.

 It is a good idea to wear red and yellow colours as they make a good contrast against the blue ice